SebastiaanPasterkamp/gobernate/README.md

   called before signaling `http.StatusOK`, and will report if the service is already shutting down.
 * `GET /metrics` to return Prometheus formatted metric data.

+# To do
+* Option to add a custom readiness callback.
+* Constructor with configuration struct.
+* Built in OpenTelemetry support.